AbdullahbinAmin/My_Tech_Blogs/Blogs/Setting up AWS EC2 Instance.md

  ![image](https://github.com/user-attachments/assets/3ad167e0-9148-4e55-8abc-1db509e3fb8c)
 - When you go to the last, you will see the "Launch Instance" button; click to create your first EC2 instance.
 You will see the success message "Successfully initiated launch of instance."
 ![image](https://github.com/user-attachments/assets/29aab15c-6ffa-4022-942c-c50fc1c7b481)
-- Now in the last of this message page, click on "View all instances."
+- Now in the last of this message page, click on "View all instances".
 - You successfully launched your first EC2 instance
 ![image](https://github.com/user-attachments/assets/af8ccd91-ec8d-429f-b405-2b8f23a1e635)